 British comedian and late night talk show host John Oliver eerily predicted that Meghan Markle would have trouble assimilating into the royal family.

 While appearing on Stephen Colbert's show ahead of Meghan and Prince Harry's 2018 wedding, Oliver admitted he "would not blame [Meghan] if she pulled out of this at the last minute.
-I don't think you need to have just seen the pilot episode of The Crown to get a basic sense that she might be that could cause her some emotional complications."
+I don't think you need to have just seen the pilot episode of The Crown to get a basic sense that she might be marrying into a family that could cause her some emotional complications."

 "They're an emotionally stunted group of fundamentally flawed people doing a very silly pseudo-job.
 That's what she's marrying into," the Last Week Tonight host noted of the royals.
 "So I hope she likes it.
 It's going to be weird for her.
 I would not marry into the royal family.
 I'm a commoner.
 I would not be welcomed — especially after what I've just said."